-Education Organizations Launch the Tennessee Digital Resources Library Free on iTunes U
+Education Organizations Provide the Tennessee Digital Resources Library Free

-Nashville, TN - The Tennessee School Boards Association, in partnership with the Tennessee Organization of School Superintendents (TOSS), Tennessee Association of Supervision and Curriculum Development (TASCD), the Tennessee Educational Technology Association (TETA) and the American Public Education Foundation launched the Tennessee Digital Resources Library (TDRL) today, making digital educational content available free on iTunes U.
+Nashville, TN - The Tennessee School Boards Association, in partnership with the Tennessee Organization of School Superintendents (TOSS), the Tennessee Educational Technology Association (TETA), Tennessee Book Company, and Thrivist, has launched the Tennessee Digital Resources Library (TDRL) today, making digital educational content available free.

 “We are very excited about the launch of the digital library and believe it will be a tremendous resource for our educators and students.
 The library was developed by Tennessee teachers curating digital learning resources for Tennessee high school courses that are aligned to Tennessee standards for Tennessee students,” TSBA Executive Director Dr. Tammy Grissom said.